it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

     that will be in actual use this solution is not one I would use.
     * The potential issue is the following.
 Imagine a user GET the bidding page.
 The version number of the viewed auction is stored on the server.
 The user leaves the page without POSTing a bid.
-Later the same user places a bid manually via a POST request (without first GETing the page).
+Later the same user places a bid via a POST request (without first GETing the page, e.g. if the user has viewed another bid in a new tab in between).
 Well, now the server will not accept the bid since the version number associated with the user is old.
     * WORKAROUND:
     The issue is partially worked around in the following way.
 As a user POST a bid the version number will be checked.
-The function that get the version number from the user session will clean up the session data so that it removes the stored version number after it has gotten it.
+The function that get the version number from the user session will clean up the session data so that it removes the stored version number after it has retrieved it.
 This way if the POST is rejected due to the old version number the user just need to try again (POST again) as the old version number got cleaned out from the session when it was compared after the first POST request.
 For the user in the browser this means pressing the 'bid' button again.
-    This is of course a very ugly solution, but then again this website is not intended to be used in production.
+    This is of course a very ugly solution, but then again, this website is not intended to be used in production.

 ## Brower used for testing
 * Firefox 70.0 on macOS Catalina 10.15 and Ubuntu 18.04 LTS

-## List of Python packages
+## List of installed Python packages
-* See requirements.txt
+Django==2.2.5
+djangorestframework==3.10.3
+freezegun==0.3.12
+requests==2.22.0